Bollinger Shipyards: Sentinel-class cutters

-The first three vessels were launched in 2011, and as of mid-2017 23 had entered service, with deliveries occurring every 73 days.
+The first three vessels were launched in 2011.
+As of mid-2017, 23 had entered service, with deliveries occurring every 73 days.

-Polar-class icebreakers
+Polar Security Class Icebreakers

 Bollinger was one of five contractors which bid to build new heavy polar icebreakers for the United States Coast Guard.
 The five bidders were each awarded a $20 million contract for development work.
 Bollinger announced that, if it were the winning bidder, it would have built the icebreakers in its Tampa, Florida shipyard, which it predicted would have employed 1,000 workers for ten years.
-However, the vessels were awarded to VT Halter Marine.
+The vessels were awarded to VT Halter Marine.
+Bollinger Shipyard bought VT Halter including the USCG PSC Contract.

 United States Navy vessels

 Cyclone-class patrol ships

 Bollinger built 14 Cyclone-class patrol ships for the U.S. Navy between 1993 and 2000.
 The ships are 179 ft long and carry a crew of 28 (4 officers, 24 enlisted).
 Their mission is coastal patrol and interdiction surveillance.
-These ships can also provide full mission support for Navy SEALs and other special operations forces.
+These ships can provide full mission support for Navy SEALs and other special operations forces.
 As of 2010, four of these vessels have been decommissioned in the Navy.
-Three had been loaned to the Coast Guard to fill patrol hours but have been returned to the USN as of October 2011. one vessel, PC-1, was transferred to the Philippine Navy, as an excess defense article.
+Three had been loaned to the Coast Guard to fill patrol hours but have been returned to the USN as of October 2011.
+One vessel, PC-1, was transferred to the Philippine Navy, as an excess defense article.

-As of 2015, ten of the U.S. Navy's thirteen Cyclone-class patrol ships were deployed to the Persian Gulf to deal with a potential conflict with Iran.
+As of 2015, ten of the U.S. Navy's thirteen Cyclone-class patrol ships were deployed to the Persian Gulf in case of a potential conflict with Iran.
 The remaining three ships of the class are slated to be transferred to Naval Station Mayport in Florida to work primarily with drug interdiction work with U.S. Naval Forces Southern Command (USNAVSO) / U.S. Fourth Fleet.

 Navajo-class rescue and salvage ship

-On 19 April 2021, Bollinger bought the contract to build seven U.S. Navy Navajo-class rescue and salvage ship from Gulf Island Fabrication.
+In April 2021, Bollinger bought the contract to build seven U.S. Navy Navajo-class rescue and salvage ship from Gulf Island Fabrication.
 Included in the deal was the shipyard Houma, Louisiana where the ships were being built.
 The first three ships were still under construction at the time of sale.